-Rather than creating another list of tools to automate your SaaS business, the goal of this article is to help shine understand the importance of such tools.
+Rather than creating another list of tools to automate your SaaS business, the goal of this article is to help you understand the importance of such tools.

 Onboarding Your Customer for Success